Validator

 bigInt($value): ?BigInteger

-Brick\Math\BigInteger object.
+Converts value to Brick\Math\BigInteger.
 Useful for values larger than PHP_INT_MAX.

-decimal($value, int $scale): ?BigDecimal
+decimal($value, int $scale = 30): ?BigDecimal

-Brick\Math\BigDecimal object with strict precision scaling.
+Converts value to Brick\Math\BigDecimal with strict precision scaling.

 bytes($value): ?string